beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 ## `!!` for Last Command

 In `bash`, there's a convenient alias `!!` to reference the content of the previous command that was run.
-The same is available in `zsh` but there is no equivalent (by default) in `fish`.
+The same is available in `zsh`, but there is no equivalent (by default) in `fish`.
 However, it's trivial to implement it with a custom function and associated [abbreviation](https://fishshell.com/docs/current/cmds/abbr.html):

 ```fish